spujol/SkullStrippingTutorial/README.md

 # Skull Stripping Tutorial
-The Skull Stripping tutorial shows how to perform semi-automated skull stripping in CT and MR data using 3D Slicer.
+The Skull Stripping tutorial shows how to perform semi-automated skull stripping in CT and MRI data using 3D Slicer.

 Authors
 * Sonia Pujol, Ph.D, Assistant Professor of Radiology, Brigham and Women's Hospital, Harvard Medical School